xeoron/frenamer/README.md

 example v.
 =====
-   In the current folder append a number count to all the files with a odt filetype and have the count-number start at 8.
+   In the current folder, append a number count to all the files with a odt filetype and have the count-number start at 8.

     	frenamer -sa -sn=8 -e=odt